cordixx42/check24messenger/README.md

 -> show banner between first case where previous message from other user was_read = 1 but the message thereafter was_read = 0
 -> remember all the new unread messages and update was_read in those messages

+Pagination
+-> in backend a variable pageLimit can be set, to control how many messages are fetched for one page

 FUTURE TODOS AND OPTIMIZATIONS
 -> Login system with creation of new users and authentication -> Creation of new conversations